stifskere/ReactBrainfuckInterpreter/README.md

 Once you have the interpreter up and running, you can start writing and executing Brainfuck programs.
 Here's a quick overview of the available features:

 - **Not that rich of an editor**: it's an HTML input element, nothing else.
-- **Run and reset button**: You can obviously run your brainfuck code and reset the memory without losing your changes
+- **Run and reset and stop button**: You can obviously run your brainfuck code and reset the memory without losing your changes
 - **Input**: The , instruction will spawn a modal, you can input text
 - **Output**: The program has an output for the . instruction.
 - **Stolen manual**: You can always check reference right next to your program output.
+- **Cursor**: When running the program there will be a cursor that shows the instruction being run.

 Feel free to explore the interface and experiment with different Brainfuck programs!